 To put these and other WordPress myths to rest, I will mention a few (about ten) reasons why popular brands love and use WordPress.
-Then, I will point you to twenty (20) big brands that use WordPress just to augment my argument.
+Throughout the article I will point you to no less than 55 big brands that use WordPress just to augment my argument.
 See what I just did there?
 Augment my argument?
-Haha 🙂

 Reasons Why Big Brands Love and Use WordPress